rramosp/gkemodeldeploy/README.md

 ### 2. Select model

-if you want to deploy Gemma v2,
+if you want to deploy Gemma v2 with TGI

     cd gemma2

-if you want to deploy Gemma v3
+if you want to deploy Gemma v3 with vLLM

     cd gemma3